mariokostelac/belowtle-tasks/honi2013-2014/1/organizator/organizator.md

 Timelimit: **1s** Memory limit: **32MB**

+*Task is originally from http://hsin.hr/coci/archive/2013_2014/contest1_tasks.pdf*

-Unexpected problems with law enforcement have convinced Mirko to take up a less lucrative but less morally ambiguous career: he has become the chief organizer of a team computer science contest.
+Unexpected problems with law enforcement have convinced Mirko to take up a less lucrative but less morally ambiguous career: he has become the chief organiser of a team computer science contest.

 There are **N** CS clubs that wish to participate in the contest.
 The presidents of the clubs are quite stubborn and will participate in the